NSBudapest/NSBudapestMeetup/README.md

 ## Workshops

 In April 2016 we organized our very first workshop, which was a huge success.
 You can find more information [here](https://github.com/NSBudapest/NSBudapestMeetup/blob/master/workshops/UITesting/UITesting.md).

+## Communication

+We have our own Slack channel, if you would like to join ping [@gabornagyfarkas](https://twitter.com/nfgabor) for an invite.

 ## Job board